 By Jim Twamley

 Many RVs sport solar panels, and they can be quite handy.
-On the other hand, solar panels aren’t inexpensive — and so the question is whether you need them for your style of RVing.
+On the other hand, solar panels aren’t inexpensive – although their prices are considerably lower than a few years ago – and so the question is whether you need them for your style of RVing.

 Solar electric systems have been a part of the RV scene for several years and they are effective electric power producers.
 These systems use photovoltaic modules to turn sunlight into electricity.
-The good news is they are becoming more effective and less expensive as new technology grows.
+The good news is they are becoming more effective and less expensive as new technology continues to grow.

 To use a solar system, your RV will need to be wired allowing the solar panels to charge the house batteries through a charge controller.
 A charge controller is very important because it regulates the amount of electricity sent to your house batteries, preventing over- or under-charging conditions.
 If you have enough solar panels and batteries you can generate enough electricity to live comfortably without ever being plugged into an external power source.
 To use your AC appliances, you’ll also need an inverter to change 12-volt DC to 110-volt AC power.
 That adds to the expense figure, and the more power you use, the more batteries (and solar panels) you’ll need.